 Guided by the First Nations knowledge systems crucial to sustainable reform, Do No Harm highlights stories of resilience, innovation and interdisciplinary collaboration conducive to progress.

-Participating artists: Adedolapo Boluwatife, Tanishka Brahmanand, Kaanchi Chopra, Frankey Chung, Maria Koijck, Edwina Green, Professor David Karoly, Janet Laurence and Dr Bob Smith.
+Participating artists: Adedolapo Boluwatife, Tanishka Brahmanand, Kaanchi Chopra, Frankey Chung, Maria Koijck, Edwina Green, Elizabeth Hu, Professor David Karoly, Janet Laurence and Dr Bob Smith.

 Creative Producers: Tanishka Brahmanand and Deborah Hart.